microsoft/scFM-dataselection/README.md

 In this project, we assess three model architectures pre-trained to perform as foundation models in the context of single-cell RNA-seq: scVI, SSL, and Geneformer.
 We pre-trained these models on subsets of the scTab corpus using three different downsampling schemes (uniform random downsampling, cell type re-weighting, and geometric sketching) and evaluated these models in (1) the zero-shot regime and (2) when fine-tuned.

 Our evaluation uses two main tasks: cell type classification and batch integration.
-In these tasks, we compare the performance of Geneformer and scGPT against simple baselines and investigate the role of pre-training dataset size and diversity on downstream performance.
+In these tasks, we compare the performance of scVI, SSL, and Geneformer against simple baselines and investigate the role of pre-training dataset size and diversity on downstream performance.

 ![Fig. 1: Strategy to assess the effects of pre-training dataset size and diversity on scFM performance.
 (A) Schematic of the downsampling approaches, sizes of downsampled pre-training datasets, and data splitting strategy.
 (B) An example of what evaluation performance might \textit{a priori} be expected to look like as a function of pre-training dataset size and diversity.](images/fig1.png)